-We are grateful for the contributions and efforts of the Utah Public Lands Coordinating Office, Utah Department of Natural Resources, Utah Division of Wildlife Resources, Utah Division of Forestry Fire and State Lands, Governor's Office of Economic Development, Utah Division of Oil, Gas & Mining, Governor's Office of Energy Development, Utah State University and the University of Utah.
-This was truly a coordinated and collaborative process.
-It required analysis of volumes and volumes of information, countless hours and tireless efforts to meet the aggressive deadlines of this project.
+We are grateful for the contributions and efforts of:

+Utah Public Lands Coordinating Office Utah Department of Natural Resources Utah Division of Wildlife Resources Utah Division of Forestry Fire and State Lands Governor's Office of Economic Development Utah Division of Oil, Gas & Mining Governor's Office of Energy Development Utah State University The University of Utah

+This was truly a coordinated and collaborative effort to process volumes of information. requiring countless hours and tireless efforts to meet the aggressive deadlines of this project.
 The years of data accumulation, science, research and extensive subject matter expertise were instrumental in synthesizing these Utah Conservation Strategies documents.